phptuts/codingwithnoah/summer-camp/day-1/breadboard/index.md

 ![step 5](/images/summer-camp/day-1/breadboard/step_5.jpg)

-6) Attach the wires one the lines you have draw.
-Do this to the bottom part of the poster board.
-Then call a camp counselor to review your work.
-Twist the wires together.
-Also draw a + on top and a - on the bottom of the poster board.
+6) Attach the wires one the horizontal lines you have draw.
+Draw a + on top and a - on the bottom of the poster board.
+Then call an instructor to review your work.

 ![step 6](/images/summer-camp/day-1/breadboard/step_6.jpg)